mayerdev/uefi-tools/README.md

 # uefi-tools

-Tools and examples for UEFI-development
+Tools and examples for UEFI-development (POSIX-UEFI).

+POSIX-UEFI and NodeJS nodemon required.